The Rising Need for Alternative Health Coverage

 HSA’s are designed specifically to work in conjunction with high deductible health insurance plans.
 The funds that are contributed to the HSA can be withdrawn and used for such expenses as copayments, health insurance deductibles, and even certain health insurance premiums.

-HSA's do have contribution limits.
-For 2016 they are $3,350 for individuals with self-coverage only, and $6,750 for individuals with family coverage.
+HSAs do have contribution limits.
+For 2023, they are $3,850 for individuals with self-coverage only and $7,750 for individuals with family coverage.

-The basic idea behind HSA's is that your contributions to the plan go to cover the higher deductible, which enables the premium on health insurance policy to be lower.
+The basic idea behind HSAs is that your contributions to the plan go to cover the higher deductible, which enables the premium on a health insurance policy to be lower.

-HSA's have several benefits, even apart from the fact that your contributions to the plan are fully tax-deductible, and can earn investment income on a tax-deferred basis.
+HSAs have several benefits, apart from the fact that your contributions to the plan are fully tax-deductible and can earn investment income on a tax-deferred basis.

-One other important limitation: any funds withdrawn from in HSA that are used to pay for non-medical expenses are subject to both ordinary income tax, and a 20% penalty.
-So if you have any idea about using the money for some other purpose, forget about it – the tax costs too high.
+One other important limitation: any funds withdrawn from an HSA that are used to pay for non-medical expenses are subject to both ordinary income tax and a 20% penalty.
+So if you have any idea about using the money for some other purpose, forget about it – the tax costs are too high.

 However, unused contributions can be rolled forward from year to year.
 That means, for example, that you might accumulate $20,000 in the plan over a three-year period.
 That would give you a generous resource for a year in which your medical costs are particularly high.